utnet-org/utility/docs/architecture/gas/README.md

 i.e. `send_sir` cost is the same as `send_not_sir`.

-The [Gas Profile](./gas_profile.md) section goes into more details on how gas costs of a transaction are tracked in framework.
+The [Gas Profile](./gas_profile.md) section goes into more details on how gas costs of a transaction are tracked in unc-infra.

 ## Dynamic Function Call Costs
 <a name="fn-call-costs"></a>